Welding: History

 In 1800, Sir Humphry Davy discovered the short-pulse electrical arc and presented his results in 1801.
 In 1802, Russian scientist Vasily Petrov created the continuous electric arc, and subsequently published "News of Galvanic-Voltaic Experiments" in 1803, in which he described experiments carried out in 1802.
 Of great importance in this work was the description of a stable arc discharge and the indication of its possible use for many applications, one being melting metals.
 In 1808, Davy, who was unaware of Petrov's work, rediscovered the continuous electric arc.
 In 1881–82 inventors Nikolai Benardos (Russian) and Stanisław Olszewski (Polish) created the first electric arc welding method known as carbon arc welding using carbon electrodes.
 The advances in arc welding continued with the invention of metal electrodes in the late 1800s by a Russian, Nikolai Slavyanov (1888), and an American, C. L. Coffin (1890).
 Around 1900, A. P. Strohmenger released a coated metal electrode in Britain, which gave a more stable arc.
 In 1905, Russian scientist Vladimir Mitkevich proposed using a three-phase electric arc for welding.
 Alternating current welding was invented by C. J. Holslag in 1919, but did not become popular for another decade.

 Resistance welding was also developed during the final decades of the 19th century, with the first patents going to Elihu Thomson in 1885, who produced further advances over the next 15 years.
 Thermite welding was invented in 1893, and around that time another process, oxyfuel welding, became well established.
 Acetylene was discovered in 1836 by Edmund Davy, but its use was not practical in welding until about 1900, when a suitable torch was developed.
 At first, oxyfuel welding was one of the more popular welding methods due to its portability and relatively low cost.
 As the 20th century progressed, however, it fell out of favor for industrial applications.
 It was largely replaced with arc welding, as advances in metal coverings (known as flux) were made.
 Flux covering the electrode primarily shields the base material from impurities, but also stabilizes the arc and can add alloying components to the weld metal.

 World War I caused a major surge in the use of welding, with the various military powers attempting to determine which of the several new welding processes would be best.
 The British primarily used arc welding, even constructing a ship, the "Fullagar" with an entirely welded hull.
 Arc welding was first applied to aircraft during the war as well, as some German airplane fuselages were constructed using the process.
-Also noteworthy is the first welded road bridge in the world, the Maurzyce Bridge in Poland (1928).